top of page

 A marked turn to the right finally takes us onto trails, a lovely old track that gloriously takes us onto the ridge.
 Out of a wooded track and onto open fields.
 Your experience very much depends on the weather - which is the wonder of Wales, no two days are ever the same.
 Clear days - amazing views over the channel; Foggy days, an eerie silence that provides a wonderful feeling of being so remote and far from the madding crowd.

-A short drop to a timing point (only a short way into the race, but we will be back here later).
+A short drop to a timing point (only a short way into the section, but we will be back here later).
 Then along the very runnable Rhymney Ridgeway Path.
 The gradient is slightly uphill, but you can really make good progress along this easily followed track for the next 3.5 miles.
 Apart from the occasional 4 Wheel Drive gouged puddle, the track is in good condition and excellent for running, whilst providing excellent views of the maze of wooded valleys that is South Wales.

 There are sometimes cattle near the end of the trail section.
 For those a little nervous of our bovine friends this is a good opportunity to come a little closer.
 They are possibly the most docile and uninterested cattle i've ever known.
 The old breeds here may glance up, but will then get on with the more serious work of eating.